Here’s what has my attention right this second.

 - I’m applying for a fall 2020 Poetry Coalition Fellowship.
 I’ve never done anything like this before, but I’m slowly building my confidence, and I’m lucky to be part of a very supportive Boston literary network.

 - I’m researching the African-American Heritage Trail in Cambridge.
 It feels like a treasure hunt poking around in various neighborhoods and reading plaques.
 Can’t wait to write about the lives of illustrious African-Americans, especially since nobody seems to know about this Trail.

 - My first HippoCamp 2020 proposal was accepted.
-The conference was cancelled.
-I’ll deliver a 10-minute flash presentation about how to come up with a book title at HippoCamp 2021 on August 13—15, 2021.
+Then the conference was cancelled.
+I’ll deliver a 10-minute flash presentation about how to come up with a book title, hopefully at HippoCamp 2021 on August 13—15, 2021.

 - My first Lit Crawl Boston proposal was accepted.
-Lit Crawl Boston 2020 was cancelled, so we may present our idea at the 2021 Lit Crawl or at BBF Unbound 2020.
+Lit Crawl Boston 2020 was cancelled, so we’re hoping to present at the 2021 Lit Crawl which will be held outdoors this summer in Cambridge.